ptvirgo/one_page_podcast/docs/plan-clean-code.md

 ## TODO:

+- Episode files as File like objects
+    - Update datastore interface
+    - Update Admin interface
 - Use a configuration file / interface
     - Hash password with python 'scrypt' library.
-- Episode files as File like objects
 - Admin "create episode" as a user story
     - admin interface has an "extract details" function